Top 5 Condition Monitoring Sensors in 2026

 Tractian Smart Trac Ultra

-Best for: Industrial plants with in-house maintenance that want rugged hardware, built-in diagnostics, and a complete closed-loop reliability workflow.
+Best for: Industrial plants with in-house maintenance that want multi-modal sensing, rugged hardware, built-in diagnostics, and a complete closed-loop reliability workflow.

-Smart Trac Ultra is a wireless vibration sensor designed for heavy industrial environments.
-It monitors vibration, temperature, runtime, and RPM across more than 100 asset categories, including variable-speed and intermittent machines.
+Smart Trac is a wireless condition-monitoring sensor designed for heavy-industrial environments.
+It combines four sensing technologies in a single device, capturing vibration, ultrasound, temperature, and magnetic field data across a wide range of rotating equipment categories, including variable-speed and intermittent machines.

 Notable Features